Old Street: History

 A map showing Old Street ward of Finsbury Metropolitan Borough as it appeared in 1952.

 Old Street was recorded as Ealdestrate in about 1200, and le Oldestrete in 1373.
 As befits its name there are some suggestions that the road is of ancient origin.
-It lies on the route of an old Roman or possibly pre-Roman track connecting Silchester and Colchester, skirting round the walls of Londinium, today the areas known as the City of London.
+It lies on the route of an old Roman or possibly pre-Roman track connecting Silchester and Colchester, skirting round the walls of Londinium, known today as the City of London.

-The western part was widened between 1872 and 1877, but it narrows east of Coronet Street; there survive, at No.s.
-340-342 on the south side of the street and No.s.
-323 and 325-329 on the north side, some domestic buildings from the eighteenth and early nineteenth century, though somewhat battered and altered in function.
+The western part was widened between 1872 and 1877, but it narrows east of Coronet Street; there survive, at Nos.
+340–342 on the south side of the street and Nos.
+323 and 325–329 on the north side, some domestic buildings from the eighteenth and early nineteenth century, though somewhat battered and altered in function.
 At the east end of Old Street there is a notable deviation of the line of the street as it joins the old Roman Road north to York.
-This deviation is visible on old maps but unexplained, and is today fronted by Shoreditch Town Hall and the former Shoreditch Magistrates Court (now a hotel).
+This deviation is visible on old maps but unexplained, and is today fronted by Shoreditch Town Hall and the former Shoreditch Magistrates' Court (now a hotel).
 Together with St Leonard's, Shoreditch at the east end of Old Street, this was the civic hub of the former Metropolitan Borough of Shoreditch.

 The eastern half of the road is on the London Inner Ring Road and forms part of the boundary of the London congestion charge zone.
 Old Street and the surrounding areas of Hoxton Square and Great Eastern Street host a thriving night life.
 The street and its adjacent areas have attracted IT and tech companies, both established and start-ups, and Old Street Roundabout, located at the junction with City Road, has been dubbed Silicon Roundabout.
 Old Street station is located under the roundabout.
 With the increase in passenger numbers using the station, in 2014 Transport for London announced that it was to offer pop-up retail space there as part of a drive to increase its revenue.

 Old Street has become favoured for notable graffiti artists such as Banksy and Jef Aérosol.
 Banksy has featured several pieces on "Shoreditch Bridge".
+In March 2024, Transport for London ordered the removal of an "Israel–Gaza peace mural" painted on its building opposite Old Street station in London.
+The mural, created by the charity Circle of Toys, depicted an Israeli girl and a Palestinian girl holding each other's flags, symbolising peace and unity between the two peoples amid the backdrop of the October 7 attacks.
+Sixteen days after its unveiling, the mural was defaced with a pro-Palestinian message painted in red.
+To prevent further "antisocial behaviour", TfL ordered its removal, stating that the artwork had not been authorised, and urged the charity to explore alternative locations.